 How to Check for Mercury

 Remove the thermostat’s cover and check if you see a bulb or vial that contains a silver, metallic liquid.
-This silver, metallic liquid is mercury.
+If present, this liquid is mercury.

-A thermostat that contains mercury should be disposed of as Household Hazardous Waste (HHW), so never throw them in the trash.
+A thermostat that contains mercury should be disposed of as hazardous waste, so never throw them in the garbage.

-Digital thermostats should be disposed of as e-waste.
+Smart thermostats and digital thermostats need to be disposed of as e-waste.

 Alternative Ways to Recycle